summerdeeplearning/deep-learning/README.md

+# General Purpose of this Project
+ In this project, we will generate face videos of different styles from our original video using pix2pix model with SPADE normalization layer.

 # SPADE Normalization for Faces
 We firstly generate images using pix2pix model with SPADE normalization layer.
 Before we use our model to generate images, we firstly need to generate segmented images.

-Here are some samples of our original images and the corresponding segmented images.
+Here are some samples of our original images, the corresponding segmented images, and the synthesized images.

 ![4](https://user-images.githubusercontent.com/53350479/63066539-985dac80-bed8-11e9-85b1-3841cb1a2a14.jpg)
 ![3 1](https://user-images.githubusercontent.com/53350479/63066540-98f64300-bed8-11e9-93a0-09beeae44d2a.jpg)